 - Category: Accounting and Finance

-- Position: Head of Finance & Compliance
+- Position: Director of Finance and Operations

 - Location: Addis Ababa

 - Career Level: Managerial Level (Manager, Supervisor, Director)

 - Master’s degree or equivalent qualification plus 15 years related experience, including 5 years managing operational functions.